What is Political Science?

 - Political Science Major - US Government, Law and Public Policy Concentration – For students interested in the political processes and the legal environment of all levels of American government, as well as the processes of policy making and the administrative apparatus used to implement public policy in the US.

-If you are a future student, please contact CLA recruitment coordinator, Erika Pepmeyer, at 970-491-1194 or email: email@example.com.
+If you are a prospective student or family member, please contact CLA recruitment coordinator, Erika Pepmeyer, at 970-491-1194 or email: firstname.lastname@example.org.
 To schedule an individual campus tour, fill out a visit request form.

 For further information on majoring in political science, please contact the CLA Academic Support Center and schedule an appointment with an adviser.